Hi, I’m Kelly

 The source of greatest nourishment in my life is not food, but faith.
 I am a Catholic Christian—I love Jesus and try my best to follow Him daily.
 Check out my other blog, “Christianity 101”, for answers to basic questions about Christianity.
 This blog explores aspects of faith that always confused me before I knew God better, things I was too embarrassed to ask because I thought “everyone” was supposed to already know.
 If there’s a topic I haven’t covered on Christianity 101 that you’ve always wondered about or just don’t “get,” contact me and I’ll try to include it. ([email protected]) And don’t worry—I won’t use your name.

 Kitchen Kop Goodies

-- Don't miss any posts – follow the Kitchen Kop blog via RSS or if you prefer email, click here and you'll get access to loads of free bonuses. 🙂
+- Don't miss any posts – follow the Kitchen Kop blog via email by clicking here and you'll get access to loads of free bonuses. 🙂

 More Places We Can Connect

 - Read the Frequently Asked Questions about the blog.
 Maybe I’ve already answered yours!

 - Learn what started it all: the story of my food conversion.